smootny/WhoPays/README.md

-# WhoPays - A Fun Decision-Making Game
+# WhoPays?! - A Fun Decision-Making Game

-Imagine that!
-You go out with your friend for a meal and unfortunately you can't split the bill but guess what?
+Imagine that! 👉 You go out with your friend for a meal and unfortunately you can't split the bill but guess what?
 You have a solution for that!

-Welcome to **WhoPays**, a fun and interactive game app designed to help groups make decisions on who pays for the next round or takes on a challenge.
+👋 Welcome to **WhoPays**, a fun and interactive game app designed to help groups make decisions on who pays for the next round or takes on a challenge.
 This app allows players to touch the screen, and the app randomly selects a "winner" based on the theme you choose.
 It's perfect for parties, group outings, or just a fun way to decide things!

 ## Features